privet-kitty/dufy/README.md

 converter_tree
 </details>

-The fundamental color space of dufy is CIE XYZ (Illuminant D65): There are `xyz-to-` and `-to-xyz` converters for all other color spaces.
+The fundamental color space of dufy is CIE XYZ (Illuminant D65): There are `xyz-to-` and `-to-xyz` converters for all other (connected) color spaces.
 Every converter function just receives numbers and returns multiple numbers:

 ```lisp
 (dufy:lab-to-xyz 87.07 -78.15 -20.51)  ; L*=87.07, a*=-78.15, b*=-20.51